evandroeisinger/dribbble.js/README.md

   </tr>
 </table>

-#### Callback
+### Callback

-All methods Dribbble.js methods require a callback function.
+All methods require a callback function.

 ``` js